My partner wants out, now what?

 *Additional information, about three to four weeks before he decided he wanted out, we had all agreed to order another large batch of house cigars (we manufacture our own as well).
 The total value on this batch is around $10,000, so needless to say, the business is a little strapped for working capital right now.
 Thoughts?

-2. He basically transferred $4500 to company's bank account and you signed a simple agreement that he gets 20% of the stocks?
+2. He basically transferred $4,500 to the company's bank account and you signed a simple agreement that he gets 20% of the stocks?
 Assuming 1M stocks and you gave him 200K stocks.

 3. 20% is the equity division.